kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	E. The central medullary chemoreceptors are sensitive to changes in H+

 #### Answer: E. The central medullary chemoreceptors are sensitive to changes in H+ - *FALSE* = C. The central medullary chemoreceptors are sensitive to hypoxaemia - TRUE
-- Central Medullary Chemoreceptors are sensitive to changes in PCO2 via changes in H+ (pH)
+- Central Medullary Chemoreceptors = sensitive to changes in PCO2 via changes in H+ (pH)
 - Peripheral Chemoreceptors located in carotid and aortic bodies are sensitive to
-	1. Hypercapnia
+	1. HyPERcapnia
-	2. Hypoxaemia
+	2. HyPOxaemia
-	3. Acidaemia
+	3. Acidaemia (via CO2)
-	4. Hyperkalaemia
+	4. HyPERkalaemia
 - Glomus cell (type I) senses these changes and feedback via Glossopharyngeal (IX) and Vagus (X)

 ### Q58